hand-e-fr/OpenHosta/doc/Docs.md

 def find_name_age(sentence:str, id:dict)->dict:
     """
-    This function find in a text the name and the age of a personn.
+    This function find in a text the name and the age of a person.

     Args:
         sentence: The text in which to search for information